 So, is working from home a permanent feature of the working experience?
 Many companies have found that moving to a fully remote model is something they should have done years ago, while others miss the connection that comes from the office experience.
 In all likelihood, it will be a hybrid situation, but it seems, based on experience and trends, that the push towards working remotely is a trend that will be with us in the post-COVID age.

-Contact the experts at POI today for assistance and advice in preparing for the evolution of the work from anywhere hybrid model.
+Contact the audio visual technology experts at POI today for assistance and advice in preparing for the evolution of the work from anywhere hybrid model.